optatus21/OneButtonPrompt/user_guides/one_button_run_and_upscale.md

 I'm sure your specific way of upscaling and working is supported by all the options offered here.
 Missing something?
 Let me know!

 ## Using your own prompts
-If you don't like the results of the One Button Prompt generator (how could you not!), you can __turn off the prompt generation, and use your own prompts__ instead.
+If you don't like the results of the Two Button Prompt generator (how could you not!), you can __turn off the prompt generation, and use your own prompts__ instead.

 Go to the __"Workflow assist"__ tab, and enable __"Workflow mode"__.
 Put your prompt in the __Workflow prompt__ field, and it will start using that